Last Updated on December 12, 2025 by SampleBoard

 Your finish should not only look great but also protect against the weather.
 This ensures your cladding stays beautiful and works well for years.

-Smart positioning of vertical cladding turns ordinary architectural features into striking design elements.
-We used vertical cladding to highlight stunning peaks and make rooflines appear taller.
+Clever positioning of vertical cladding turns ordinary architectural features into striking design elements.
+We used vertical cladding to accentuate the stunning peaks and make the rooflines appear taller.

-The best results come from installing vertical timber batten cladding across the entire front facade, which makes an immediate impression from the street.
+The best results are achieved by installing vertical timber batten cladding across the entire front façade, which makes an immediate impression from the street.

-Vertical orientation works especially well when you have older horizontal cladding to replace.
-This modernises the appearance and creates that desired sense of added height.
+Vertical orientation works exceptionally well when you have older horizontal cladding to replace.
+This modernizes the appearance and creates that desired sense of added height.

 Lower ceilings feel higher when strategic vertical cladding draws the eye upward on key architectural features.